microsoft/DMF/DmfSamples/SwitchBar/README.md

 Routine Description:

     Continuous reader has received a buffer from the underlying target (OSR FX2) driver.
-    This runs in DISPATCH_LEVEL.
-Since this driver must synchronously read the state of the switches, this function just spawns a workitem that runs a PASSIVE_LEVEL.
+    This function runs at PASSIVE_LEVEL because the Module was configured to do so!

 Arguments:

-    DmfModule - The Child Module from which this callback is called.
+    DmfModuleAddressDeviceInterfaceTarget - The Child Module from which this callback is called (DMF_DeviceInterfaceTarget).
     OutputBuffer - It is the data switch data returned from OSR FX2 board.
     OutputBufferSize - Size of switch data returned from OSR FX2 board (UCHAR).
     ClientBufferContextOutput - Not used.